SteveJustin1963/tec-MINT/code/Sine Function.md

 ```

-This updated code adds two new functions:
+This adds two new functions:

 1. `N`: Implements a Taylor series approximation of sine up to the x^5 term.
 2. `U`: A test function similar to `T`, but using the Taylor series approximation.

 The Taylor series approximation (`N`) should be more accurate than the linear approximation (`S`), especially for angles further from 0.
 However, it's also more computationally expensive.

-To use the Taylor series approximation, you would call `N` instead of `S`:
+To use the Taylor series approximation, we call `N` instead of `S`:

 ```
 30 D N .
 ```

-Remember that both of these methods are approximations and will have some error due to the limited precision of our fixed-point arithmetic.
+Both of these methods are approximations and will have some error due to the limited precision of our fixed-point arithmetic.
 The Taylor series approximation should generally be more accurate, but it may still have significant errors for large angles or when more precision is needed.

 ```
 // ... (previous code remains the same)